neurogeriatricskiel/KielMAT/docs/02_tutorial_initial_contact_detection.md

 This example can be referenced by citing the package.

 The example illustrates how the Paraschiv initial contact detection algorithm is used to detect initial contacts using body acceleration recorded with a triaxial accelerometer worn or fixed on the lower back.
 The initial contact detection algorithm is implemented in the main module [`ngmt.modules.icd._paraschiv`](https://github.com/neurogeriatricskiel/NGMT/tree/main/ngmt/modules/icd/_paraschiv.py).
+This algorithm is based on the research of Paraschiv-Ionescu et al [`1`-`2`].

 The algorithm takes accelerometer data as input, specifically the vertical acceleration component, and processes each specified gait sequence independently.
 The algorithm requires the start and duration of each gait sequence, in the format provided by the Paraschiv-Ionescu gait sequence detection algorithm ([`ngmt.modules.gsd._paraschiv`](https://github.com/neurogeriatricskiel/NGMT/tree/main/ngmt/modules/gsd/_paraschiv.py)).
 The sampling frequency of the accelerometer data is also required as another input.
 Detected gait sequence information is provided as a DataFrame, which consists of the onset and duration of the gait sequences.
 For each gait sequence, the algorithm applies the Signal Decomposition algorithm for initial contacts.
 The algorithm handles multiple gait sequences and ensures uniform output by padding the initial contacts lists with NaN values to match the length of the sequence with the maximum number of initial contacts detected among all sequences.
-Finally, initial contacts information is provided as a DataFrame with columns 'onset', 'event_type', 'tracking_systems', and 'tracked_points'.
+Finally, initial contacts information is provided as a DataFrame with columns `onset`, `event_type`, `tracking_systems`, and `tracked_points`.

 #### References
-[1] Paraschiv-Ionescu et al. (2019).
+[`1`] Paraschiv-Ionescu et al. (2019).
 Locomotion and cadence detection using a single trunk-fixed accelerometer: validity for children with cerebral palsy in daily life-like conditions.
 Journal of NeuroEngineering and Rehabilitation, 16(1), 24. https://doi.org/10.1186/s12984-019-0494-z

-[2] Paraschiv-Ionescu et al. (2020).
+[`2`] Paraschiv-Ionescu et al. (2020).
 Real-world speed estimation using a single trunk IMU: methodological challenges for impaired gait patterns.
 Annual International Conference of the IEEE Engineering in Medicine and Biology Society.
 IEEE Engineering in Medicine and Biology Society. https://doi.org/10.1109/EMBC44109.2020.9176281

-## Import libraries
+## Import Libraries
 The necessary libraries such as numpy, matplotlib.pyplot, dataset (mobilised), Paraschiv-Ionescu gait sequence detection, and Paraschiv-Ionescu initial contact detection algorithms are imported from their corresponding modules.
 Make sure that you have all the required libraries and modules installed before running this code.
-You also may need to install the 'ngmt' library and its dependencies if you haven't already.
+You also may need to install the `ngmt` library and its dependencies if you haven't already.

 ```python